apple/swift-nio/Sources/NIOCore/Docs.docc/swift-concurrency.md

 > Important: Make sure to use discarding task groups which automatically reap finished child tasks.
 Normal task groups will result in a memory leak since they do not reap their child tasks automatically.

-The above code works for channels that do not have protocol negotiation handlers in their pipeline since we can define the child channel's inbound and outbound type when calling `bind()`.
-In the case of protocol negotiation, we have to use a different bind method since now the types of the child channels are only known once protocol negotiation is done.
+#### ClientBootstrap
+> Important: Support for `ClientBootstrap` with `NIOAsyncChannel` hasn't landed yet.

+#### DatagramBootstrap
+> Important: Support for `DatagramBootstrap` with `NIOAsyncChannel` hasn't landed yet.

+#### Protocol negotiation

+The above bootstrap methods work great in the case where we know the types of the resulting channels at compile time.
+However, as mentioned previously protocol negotiation is another case where the timing of wrapping the ``Channel`` is important that we haven't covered with the `bind` methods that take an inbound and outbound type yet.
+To solve the problem of protocol negotiation, NIO introduced a new ``ChannelHandler`` protocol called `NIOProtocolNegotiationHandler`.
+This protocol requires a single future property `NIOProtocolNegotiationHandler/protocolNegotiationResult` that is completed once the handler is finished with protocol negotiation.
+In the successful case, the future can either indicate that protocol negotiation is fully done by returning `NIOProtocolNegotiationResult/finished(_:)` or indicate that further protocol negotiation needs to be done by returning `NIOProtocolNegotiationResult/deferredResult(_:)`.
+Additionally, the various bootstraps provide another set of `bind()` methods that handle protocol negotiation.
 Let's walk through how to setup a `ServerBootstrap` with protocol negotiation.

 First, we have to define our negotiation result.
 For this example, we are negotiating between a `String` based and `UInt8` based channel.
 Additionally, we also need an error that we can throw